 Difference between democratic government and non-democratic government is an interesting topic to discuss.
-All the countries of the world have their own political or a ruling system.
+All the countries of the world have their own political or ruling system.
 Democracy can be taken as one of those political systems.
-Some countries in the world are adhered to this democratic government system.
+Some countries in the world adhere to this democratic government system.
 The main feature of democracy is that the public gets the chance to elect the country’s representatives for ruling.
 Also, the common people get the freedom to choose their representative and to depose those elected people if they are not satisfied with the ruling system.
-While, in non democracy, interests of the general public are not taken into consideration.
-Let us see the two types government in detail.
+While, in non-democracy, interests of the general public are not taken into consideration.
+Let us see the two types of government in detail.

 What is a Democratic Government?

 As mentioned above, democratic government shows the interests of the general public.
 The term “democracy” has been derived from the two Latin words Demo (people) and Kratos (power) which signifies that it is a type of government which is by the people, of the people and for the people.
 The countries that have a democratic government hold elections and through them people select their interested candidates for the government.
 These elections are mostly free and independent.
 The general public can vote for anybody whom they like.
 The people’s representatives go to the parliament and then they become the rulemaking party in the country.
 Mainly there are two types of democracies can be seen.
 Direct democracy allows all the eligible citizens to have control and power over the government and in decision making.
 In contrast, democratic republic or representative democracy entertains elected candidates of the general public and only they have the power over the government and ruling.
 However, most of the democratic countries are democratic republics.